Rogers Hornsby: St. Louis Cardinals (1933)

+St. Louis Browns (1933–1937)

 Hornsby was claimed by the last-place St. Louis Browns of the American League on July 26.
 The Browns immediately named him player-manager; Bill Killefer had just resigned as manager, and Browns owner Phil Ball wanted Hornsby as a replacement.
 It would be one of Ball's last acts before his death in October.
 Hornsby appeared in 11 games for the Browns.
 He had three hits, including a home run, in nine at-bats.
 The Browns finished in last place in the AL. That year, Hornsby began operating a baseball school in Hot Springs, Arkansas, which he ran on and off between 1933 and 1951 with various associates.
-He played in a total of 57 games in 1933.
+He played in a total of 57 games in 1933; he would never play in as much as 30 games in a season again.

 In 1934, Hornsby appeared in 24 games, but started only two of them–one at third base, and the other in right field.
 In all of his other appearances, he was a pinch hitter.
 For the season, he batted .304 with one home run and 11 RBIs.
 The Browns improved on their previous season, finishing in sixth place out of eight teams in the AL.

 Hornsby played in 10 games in the 1935 season, starting in four.
 From April 16 through April 21, he started at first base, and he started at third base on May 22.
 He finished the year with five hits and a .208 average, while the Browns slipped to seventh place.
-The regression came in part because Ball's estate, which was running the Browns pending a sale, refused to infuse badly-needed capital into the team.
+The regression came in part because Ball's estate, which was running the Browns pending a sale, refused to infuse badly needed capital into the team.
 The Browns had to sell promising players in order to pay the bills–a pattern that would continue throughout Hornsby's tenure with the Browns.